apache/cordova-docs/docs/en/edge/cordova/device/device.uuid.md

 Get the device's Universally Unique Identifier ([UUID](http://en.wikipedia.org/wiki/Universally_Unique_Identifier)).

     var string = device.uuid;

 Description
 -----------

-The details of how a UUID is generated are determined by the device manufacturer and specific to the device's platform or model.
+The details of how a UUID is generated are determined by the device manufacturer and are specific to the device's platform or model.

 Supported Platforms
 -------------------